Data Cart

 Description

 Relaxation techniques--including meditation, deep breathing exercises, guided imagery, progressive relaxation, stress management classes, and support group meetings--were one of many alternative health treatment modalities included in the 2007 Alternative Health Supplement.
-For the full list of alternative health treatments covered in the NHIS, and for general background information about the Alternative Health Supplements, see ACUYR.

-Sample adults who had not used meditation in the past year, or who had never used meditation, were asked to give a reason why they had not used that technique.
+In 2002 and 2007, sample adults who had not used meditation in the past year, or who had never used meditation, were asked to give a reason why they had not used that technique.

 In addition, both sample children (2007 only) and sample adults (both 2002 and 2007) who had used any of the six specified relaxation techniques in the past 12 months were asked whether the techniques were used to treat a specific medical condition and, if so, what that condition was.